iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 > Can confirm on my Pixel 3 phone runs will only work when Lice Captioning is on.
 Timer won't count down so cant do runs without it on.
 Strange Even after recent update.
 Still doing it<br> :date: __2021-04-21 16:40:03__

-> So far I have seen my fitness build using the program however the app is quite buggy.
-The most annoying bug is that once I have hit start run if I switch to a different app e.g. music player, the audio continues but the timer within the app stops completely meaning at the end of my run I have to skip through the whole process because if I start it again then I get 2 sets of trainer audio at different times.<br> :date: __2021-04-14 12:23:00__

-> The programme is good but I wish there were different versions to listen to for each of the week's three runs...I don't want to hear the same tips three times, especially when they interrupt my podcast!
-But more annoying is the fact that the app keeps silently crashing which completely messes up the workout.<br> :date: __2021-04-14 09:16:09__

-> Overall the App works OK.
-But now I'm on the end of week 6 at 25mins of running, the App decided to NOT save that run.
-In the previous build it automatically prompted to save the run without worrying about losing the run record.
-Sadly the "new improvements" have broken it.
-And there is no automatic save prompt.
-Not great!!
-Please fix.<br> :date: __2021-04-13 09:53:37__

 #### 1-star reviews